 Assess - Where manual handling cannot be avoided then it must be assessed.

-As with any risk assessment it is vital that significant hazards are identified.
+As with any risk assessment it is vital that significant hazards are identified and control measures following the hierarchy of controls as detailed in section 3.2.
 It may help to divide the task into its separate elements to identify the separate hazards involved.